frappe/erpnext_com/erpnext_com/www/privacy.md

 Want to exercise your right to be forgotten?
 Just drop an email to <a href="mailto:support@erpnext.com?subject=GDPR: Right to Erasure&body=ERPNext Account URL:">support@erpnext.com</a> with the subject line "Please delete my data".

-Please not that we can't delete certain details related to billing for legal and auditing purposes.
+Please note that we can't delete certain details related to billing for legal and auditing purposes.

 ### [What if I want to move my data](#what-if-i-want-to-move-my-data)?